 • USDA mortgage Insurance is typically cheaper than that of FHA loans, making it more affordable over time.

-• While there is credit score requirements, they can be more lenient compared to conventional loans, making it easier for some borrowers to qualify.
+• While there are credit score requirements, they can be more lenient compared to conventional loans, making it easier for some borrowers to qualify.

 • USDA loans are aimed at encouraging growth in rural areas, which can help enhance communities.